ppoffice/hexo-theme-icarus/source/_posts/plugin/MathJax.md

 ```

 ### TeX and LaTeX input
-> Please be noted that when you write Tex/LaTeX in Markdown files, you need to use escape characters to prevent certain signs from being processed by Markdown interpreter.
+> **Attention**: Please be noted that when you write Tex/LaTeX in Markdown files, you need to use escape characters to prevent certain signs from being processed by Markdown interpreter.

 ##### Input
 ```